maxeonyx/website/src/content/latent.md

 ## 1. Latency

 Latency is not often discussed in crypto spaces.
-Here's a little thought experiment that shows that Latency is important for the long-term future of crypto.
+Here's a little thought experiment that shows that latency is important for the long-term future of crypto.

 You have a crypto wallet on your PC in New York, USA.
 You would like to send some $$ to your friend in Los Angeles, UK.
 However, you also have a crypto wallet on Musk Memorial Base, Mars.
 Light takes on average 20 minutes to travel to Earth from Mars.
 Before 20 minutes have passed, how can your friend trust your transaction?
 (How can he know that you haven't already spent the same coins on Mars?)